 2. Education at the graduate level at an accredited college or university in a human services related field may be substituted at the rate of 30 semester hours per year for up to two years of the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Administrative Officer classifications and Administrative Officer specialty codes in the General, Administrative, Clerical, and Officer Services field of work on a year-for-year basis for the required experience and education.

 Applicants must meet the selective qualification(s) to be considered.
 Include clear and specific information on your application regarding your qualifications.

-One year of experience writing policy and procedural material for program manuals or developing and presenting training for a family investment or human service program.
+One year of experience writing and interpreting policies, and delivery of statewide trainings for a human service program.

 DESIRED OR PREFERRED QUALIFICATIONS